chrixbedardcad/FoodSimulator/README.md

 Key highlights:

-- Pick a market theme and one or more chefs from dropdowns and multi-select lists.
+- Pick a market basket and one or more chefs from dropdowns and multi-select lists.
 - See eight-card hands rendered as colour-coded tiles that highlight chef key ingredients.
 - Click cards to build your trio (the UI enforces the pick limit) and review chip totals, taste synergy, recipe bonuses, and cumulative score in a side panel.
 - Track round/turn progress, deck refresh events, and active chefs without leaving the window.